oz123/awesome-c/README.md

 * [apophenia][188] - A library for statistical and scientific computing.
 [GNU GPL2.1][8] with some [exceptions][189].
 * [ATLAS][137] - Automatically Tuned Linear Algebra Software.
 [3-clause BSD][6].
+* [BigNum][257] - A package for arbitrary-precision arithmetic.
+No license specified.
 * [BLAS][135] - Basic Linear Algebra Subprograms; a set of routines that provide vector and matrix operations.
 [BLAS license][136]
 * [FFTW][70] - The Fastest Fourier Transform in the West; a highly-optimized fast Fourier transform routine.
+[GNU GPL2.1][8].
+* [FLINT][255] - Fast Library for Number Theory; a library supporting arithmetic with numbers, polynomials, power series and matrices, among others.
 [GNU GPL2.1][8].
 * [GLPK][159] - GNU Linear Programming Kit; a package designed for solving large-scale linear programming, mixed integer programming and other related problems.
 [GNU GPL3][41].
 * [GMP][79] - GNU Multple Precision Arithmetic Library; a library for arbitrary-precision arithmetic.
 [GNU GPL2.1][8] and [GNU LGPL2.1][15].
 * [GNU MPC][175] - A library for complex number arithmetic.
 [GNU LGPL3][5].